top of page

 Introduction

-O’Connor Roe hails from the areas of East Roscommon, Strokestown, Elphin, Tulsk and surrounding townlands.
-It is an old name, popularly thought to be extinct in some circles and indeed this might be true had the Diaspora and the remaining O’Connor families in the area not survived the extraordinary deprivations since the flight of the Earls.
+O’Connor Roe families stem from the areas of East Roscommon, Strokestown, Elphin, Tulsk and Lanesboro.
+It is an old name, popularly thought to be extinct in some circles and indeed this might be true had the Diaspora and the remaining O’Connor Roe families in the area not survived the extraordinary deprivations since the flight of the Earls.
 The present day decendants of the survivors can attest to this in the folklore of the past and recent records and factual discoveries brought about by extensive research.
+All O'Connors Roe of east Roscommon went through terrific hardships, some became very successful away from Ireland, others eeeked out what they could in Roscommon, some others did a bit better, for a while.

 Start Now